kubos/kubos/docs/kubos-linux-on-mbm2.rst

 The :doc:`Working with the Pumpkin MBM2 <working-with-the-mbm2>` doc can then be used to create and load a user application on top of the new KubOS Linux install.

-Ideally, the user should never have to mess with the kernel themselves.
+Ideally, the user should never have to mess with the kernel.
 It should be pre-loaded onto the Pumpkin MBM2.

 Software Components